cloud66/help-old/_posts/toolbelt/toolbelt-listen.md

 tags: ['Toolbelt']
 ---

-<h2 id="list">Tail deployment logs of your stack from your terminal</h2>
-If you use the Toolbelt for your deployments you probably want to follow the deployment of the stack in the commandline as well.
+If you use the toolbelt for your deployments you probably want to follow the deployment of the stack in the command line as well.

 <h3 id="list_usage">Usage</h3>

+Listen uses `nsq` to handle its realtime messaging, so you'll need to install it before using the command.

+- On OS X, use brew to install it with `brew install nsq`.
+- On Ubuntu, you can [download and unzip the tarball](https://s3.amazonaws.com/bitly-downloads/nsq/nsq-0.3.0.linux-amd64.go1.3.3.tar.gz).
+See their [documentation](http://nsq.io/deployment/installing.html) for more information.

 <pre class="prettyprint">
 $ cx listen [-s &lt;stack&gt;]